-The small hamlet of Woodstock, best known for lending its name to the Woodstock Festival of 1969, now has another mark of distinction: it’s home to the world’s first solar-powered menorah.
+The small hamlet of Woodstock.
+For it’s best known for lending its name to the Woodstock Festival of 1969.
+It now has another mark of distinction.
+That it’s home to the world’s first solar-powered menorah.

 Rabbi AB Itkin of Chabad of Ulster County tapped into the growing trend of using renewable energy by designing the solar-powered menorah from spare parts purchased at a local store.